seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_specifications.md

 - Invoice is automatically created and deleted with the associated time block.
 - Users can modify invoices.
-- Eatch invoice has these properties:
+- Each invoice has these properties:
   - Custom id (optional) - e.g. invoice variable symbol.
   - Link to the invoice (optional) - e.g. `https://an_invoice_service/invoices/xx.pdf`.